Food & Drug Protection Division

-A home-based kitchen inspection checks the kitchen to be sure it is clean, constructed of suitable materials and is free of any pest activity (insect or rodent).
-Remember that indoor pets would also be considered pests.
-No indoor pets or pests are allowed.
+A home-based kitchen inspector checks the kitchen to be sure it is clean, constructed of suitable materials and is free of any pest activity (insect or rodent) including pets.
+Remember that indoor pets would also be considered pests and are not permitted under the home processing program.

 Standard household equipment and appliances are acceptable.
 The equipment and appliances can be used for both personal and commercial use.
 Standard household sinks are acceptable.
 The kitchen should be free of decorative materials which could collect dust.
 Running water at a suitable temperature and pressure is required.
 There is not a specific temperature requirement for hot water, as long as it is hot enough to accomplish cleaning and sanitizing of equipment and utensils.